basicis/basicis/README.md

 Basicis is a library open source, which follows as [PSR's - PHP Standards Recommendations](https://www.php-fig.org/psr), focusing on web applications and rest api's.
 As the name says, it is made to be basic and direct.

-## Get Started
-Cteate a new project with Composer
+Create a new project with Composer:
 ```bash
 composer create-project basicis/basicis <app_dir_name>
 ```